nuxt/content/docs/content/5.blog/announcing-v2.md

 layout: article
 navigation: false
 title: 'Announcing Nuxt Content v2'
-description: '2 years after the release of Content v1, we are proud to announce the second version of Nuxt Content with the support of Nuxt 3.'
+description: '2 years after the release of Content v1, we are proud to announce the second version of Nuxt Content built for Nuxt 3.'
 cover: /announcing-v2.png
 date: 2022-05-10
 authors: